-There are 3 primary geotechnical characteristics at this site, which will affect the selection and performance of the foundations for this structure and the development of the site.
+There are five (5) primary geotechnical characteristics at this site, which will affect the selection and performance of the foundations for this structure and the development of the site.
 The following summarizes those concerns:

 - 1. The shear strength and compressibility of the upper soils will control the behavior of the proposed structure. - 2.
-High plasticity "fat" clays were encountered in the exploration that could require remediation. - 3.
+Existing undocumented fill materials of variable consistency were encountered within the project area. - 3.
+High plasticity "fat" clays were encountered in the exploration that could require remediation. - 4.
+Relatively wet and moisture sensitive soils were encountered in the upper parts of the borings and equipment mobility difficulty may be anticipated. - 5.
 Drying of some of the on-site soils may be required to achieve proper compaction during grading.